Skyscanner/backpack/contributing.md

 npm run lint:scss
 ```

-### Adding a component
+### React component

-Each component has its own subdirectory `packages/bpk-component-<component-name>`.
+Each React component has its own subdirectory `packages/bpk-component-<component-name>`, where the npm module is stored.
 For it to be properly published, create a `package.json` starting at version `0.0.0` and take inspiration from existing packages in terms of structure.

+#### Storybook

+We use [Storybook](https://getstorybook.io/) to drive the development of Backpack's UI components.
+Start it using `npm start`.

+Create a `stories.js` file and use it to list all the different possible states of your component.
+Check out Storybook's documentation for more details, and also check out the `stories.js` files of existing components.

+> Make sure you import your new component's stories into Storybook by adding it to `.storybook/config.js`.

+#### Testing

+React components need to be properly unit tested.
+We use [jest](https://facebook.github.io/jest/)'s snapshot testing, but depending on the complexity of your component, you may want to add additional tests.

+#### README

+Create a `readme.md` file that shows how to install and use your component.
+It should also include a table of the component's props, PropTypes and their default values.
+Take inspiration from existing components.

 ### Documentation